loopandlearn/news/docs/index.md

 > Any fault *other than* 0x31 (decimal 049) is a pod error.

 It is known that using pods to `loop` does increase the drain on pod batteries, but most pods are able to handle it.
-It the fault happens on the third day - it might not have happened with the PDM.
+If the fault happens on the third day - it might not have happened with the PDM.

 * If it’s an Eros pod, it may be related to having a lot of RileyLink failures - which can lead to excess battery drain on the pod.
 * If it’s a DASH pod, there’s nothing we can do.